 Certain things you do in your expat life don’t seem so strange at all until you stop and realize what you’re doing.
 And then it hits you: What a crazy life!
 What am I doing?
-Here’s one such mad moment I experienced in my expat life.
+For your entertainment, here’s one such mad moment I experienced while living abroad.

 Ghana, West Africa.
 The tropics.
 It is a steamy hot day (what else is new) and I am looking for my black wool skirt.
 I look through my closets.
 Not there.
 I look in the other closets in the other bedrooms.
 It’s not there.
+I look through the suitcase storing my winter clothes.
+It’s not there.
 I want my black wool skirt!
 I love my black wool skirt!
 Where is my black wool skirt?
 I stand in front of the window and try to think.
 To remember where I was when I wore it last.
 To wait and see if the universe will give me a clue.

-Outside near the servants’ quarters I see baby Emila sitting in a plastic tub, getting her daily bath, assisted by her cousin.
-It is very hot, did I mention that?
+Outside near the servants’ quarters I see baby Emilia sitting in a plastic tub, getting her daily bath, assisted by her cousin.
+It’s very hot, did I mention that?
 Staring at the little scene gives me no secret clues.
-The universe doesn’t care about my black wool skirt.
+The universe doesn’t care about my black wool skirt, whether I live abroad or not.
 It has more important issues to deal with.
 (War, pestilence and the heartbreak of psoriasis.)